CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

     H_{\textup{eff}} = \frac{1}{2m}\left( p_{R}^2+p_z^2 \right)+\Phi_{\textup{eff}}\left(R,z\right)

 Here :math:`\frac{1}{2m}\left( p_{R}^2+p_z^2 \right)` is the kinetic energy in the :math:`\left( R,z \right)` plane or meridional plane.
-The angular momentum term in the effective potential is not a real potential but can still be viewed as a centrifugal potential.
+The angular momentum term in the effective potential is not a real potential energy even though sometimes called centrifugal potential.
+It really is the angular kinetic energy.
 The given definition of :math:`\Phi_{\textup{eff}}` is only valid because :math:`L_z` is conserved.

 with this (?) and (?) can be written as